Adrian-Ng/Adrian-Ng.github.io/_java/Options/02-options-montecarlo.md

 Random random = new Random();
 ```

 We want to sample from the _Gaussian distribution_.
-So we use the method `nextGaussian()` to return the next pseudorandom sample from this distribution.
+We use the method `nextGaussian()` to return the next pseudorandom sample from the Gaussian distribution.

 ```java
 double epsilon = random.nextGaussian();
 ```
+### Scaling

+{% include figure image_path="/assets/images/montecarlo/scaling.png" %}

 ```java